EngineeringEnterpriseGuidesBest Practices

 2) Keep tests fast without making them fragile

+A common trap with AI-driven UI testing is assuming every step must be interpreted in real time.
+Shiplight takes a more pragmatic approach.
 In Shiplight’s YAML format, locators can be added as a deterministic “cache” for fast replay, while the natural-language description remains the fallback when the UI changes.
 When a cached locator becomes stale, Shiplight can “auto-heal” by using the description to find the right element.
 On Shiplight Cloud, the platform can then update the cached locator after a successful self-heal so future runs stay fast.
+This same dual-mode philosophy shows up in the Test Editor: Fast Mode runs cached actions for performance, while AI Mode evaluates descriptions dynamically against the current browser state for flexibility.
+A simple rule of thumb many teams adopt:

 • Use deterministic, cached actions for stable, high-frequency regression coverage.